 The school has a compulsory "hats on” requirement during the summer months when the children are out of doors.
-Please ensure your child takes a hat to school daily and ensure hats are named!
+Please ensure your child brings their hat to school daily and ensure hats are named!
 If students do not have hats they are required to play in our shade areas.
-We have a trendy new school hat available at the office for $16.00.
-It is compulsory for New Entrants to buy this hat.
+Our school hat is available at Brand Fuel on Oruanui Street, as is the rest of the school uniform.

 Procedures for dealing with accidents or illnesses involving students at school:

 The school has trained first aid personnel to deal with accidents at school.
 In cases of more serious accidents, parents are always notified and requested to support the school in dealing with the accident.
 In the case of students becoming ill at school parents are asked to collect their children and take them home to recover.

 Earthquake, fire and eruption emergency evacuation and shut down procedures are practiced each term.
 The test of the effectiveness of these emergency procedures might be to check that your child knows what to do in case of one of these emergencies.